raspberrypilearning/flower-generator/en/step_3.md

 Now you will use the Paint tool to create a new sprite shaped like a flower petal, and name it 'Flower'.

-+ In the Paint tool, switch to **Vector mode** by clicking 'Convert to Vector' and use the Ellipse tool to draw a petal shape filled in orange (you'll use code to add more colour later).
++ In the Paint tool, switch to **Vector** mode by clicking **Convert to Vector**, and use the Ellipse tool to draw a petal shape filled in orange (you'll use code to add more colour later).

     ![screenshot](images/flower-petal.png)